 Berkeley Lab’s policy is to investigate allegations of research misconduct fairly, effectively, and expeditiously.
 Research misconduct is defined as fabrication, falsification, or plagiarism in proposing, performing, or reviewing research, or in reporting research results.
 Research misconduct does not include authorship disputes or honest differences of opinion.
 Go here to view the Lab’s policy on research misconduct.
 For concerns about research misconduct, contact the Research and Institutional Integrity Office, or submit them anonymously using the University of California hotline at 800-403-4744.

-Berkeley Lab is beginning the employee comment period for the proposed revision to the Relocation Policy.
-The current policy covers both Relocation and Change-of-Station moves.
-Moving forward these policies will be separated.
-This proposed revision updates Relocation moves only.
-Policy changes include: revised benefits provided in our relocation program, clarified eligibility requirements, and added information regarding the claims for reimbursement process.
+Berkeley Lab is beginning the formal review and employee comment period for the proposed revision to the Temporary Change of Station Policy.
+The proposed revision includes: revised benefits provided in relocating to and from the temporary change of station location, defining dislocation allowances that may be provided, and added information regarding the claims reimbursement process.
 Represented employees should contact their union representatives or consult their collective bargaining agreement.
-Go here to review the proposed Relocation policy.
-To comment on this change, contact HRpolicy@lbl.gov by May 9.
+Go here to review the proposed policy.
+To comment on this change, contact HRpolicy@lbl.gov by Oct.
+18.